tanujdhiman/Data_Structure_and_Algorithms/Queue/Readme.md

 #### Front :

 This operation is not an important operation here but it is an operation and we are going to implement it too here. **Front** By the name this opeartion will return Front element of the queue.
 Like in Linked List we implement StackTop operation ( function ) same here this operation will return front or top element of the queue.

+#### Rear :

+This is also an basic operation here.
+Front means front or top of the Queue and Rear means the last or End of the Queue.
+It is same as Front Opeartion ( return Front element ).
+This return last element of the Queue.